Abortion pill opponents urge US appeals court to allow ban

 By Jonathan Stempel

-April 12 (Reuters) - Abortion opponents on Tuesday urged a U.S. appeals court to allow the suspension of Food and Drug Administration's approval of the abortion pill mifepristone, in a case with potentially far-reaching impact on how the government regulates medicine.
+April 12 (Reuters) - Abortion opponents on Tuesday urged a federal appeals court to allow the suspension of the Food and Drug Administration's approval of the abortion pill mifepristone, in a case with potentially far-reaching impact on how the U.S. government regulates medicine.

 The abortion opponents' requests came one day after the U.S. Department of Justice urged the appeals court to put U.S. District Judge Matthew Kacsmaryk's April 7 order voiding the FDA's approval on hold through the appeals process.

-Kacsmaryk, a Texas judge appointed by former Republican President Donald Trump, had issued only a seven-day stay.
+Kacsmaryk, a judge in Texas appointed by Republican then-President Donald Trump, had issued only a seven-day stay.

 The groups and doctors are led by the Alliance for Hippocratic Medicine, which was formed last August.
-It is not clear when the 5th Circuit will rule on extending the stay.
+It was not clear when the 5th Circuit would rule on extending the stay.

 Mifepristone is the first pill in a two-drug regimen for medication abortions used in more than half of all U.S. abortions.
 Several states have announced plans to stockpile mifepristone or the other drug, misoprostol.